Democrats Have The Votes To Filibuster Gorsuch And Force 'Nuclear' Senate Showdown

 "If we have to, we will change the rules," Republican Sen. Lindsey Graham of South Carolina said during Monday's Judiciary Committee meeting.
 "It looks like we're going to have to."

-Graham's comment came after two senior Democrats on the Committee, Sen. Dianne Feinstein of California and Sen. Patrick Leahy of Vermont, said they'd vote no on cloture for Gorsuch.
+Graham's comment came after two senior Democrats on the committee, Sen. Dianne Feinstein of California and Sen. Patrick Leahy of Vermont, said they'd vote no on cloture for Gorsuch.
 They were seen as Senate traditionalists who may have voted yes, at least for the preliminary vote, in order to avoid what's long been known as "the nuclear option."

 Sen. Mark Warner of Virginia also announced Monday he'd oppose Gorsuch in a cloture vote.
-Sen. Chris Coons of Delaware was the 41st Democrat to announce a "no" vote on cloture, doing-so during the Judiciary Committee meeting.
+Sen. Chris Coons of Delaware was the 41st Democrat to announce a "no" vote on cloture, doing so during the Judiciary Committee meeting.

+The Judiciary Committee voted 11-9 on Monday to advance the Gorsuch nomination to the full Senate, with all Republicans voting for Gorsuch and all Democrats voting against him.

 Now that a "nuclear" showdown appears inevitable, here's how the rest of the week will likely play out: